-The Advice Service can advise you about issues relating to your studies at UEA such as changing courses, moving to another university, taking a year out, and guide you through the University’s appeals, complaints and disciplinary procedures.
+advice(su) can advise you about issues relating to your studies at UEA, such as changing courses, moving to another university and interrupting your studies, and can guide you through the university’s appeals, complaints and disciplinary procedures.

-If you are unhappy with the mark for any assessed work there is a university appeals procedure to challenge your result.
-For a downloadable information guide outlining your options and explaining the university’s procedureof this, click here
+If you are unhappy with the confirmed mark for any assessed work there is a university appeals procedure to challenge your result.
+See our downloadable information guide for more information about your options and the university’s procedure.

 Thinking about asking for a re-mark?

 If you are not happy with a mark you have received advice|su can offer you help and guidance and explain your options.
 These include: